gubellom/gubellom.github.io/R files/Functions.md

  return(output)
 }
 ```
-In our example, we need to take the `tabulate` command built in the previous Github page, and generalise it in a way that it can be applied to any variable of our dataset:
+In our example, we need to take the `tabulate` command built in my [previous Github page](https://gubellom.github.io/tabulate/), and generalise it in a way that it can be applied to any variable of our dataset:

 ```r
 ### TABULATE COMMAND if labels are associated to values:: tab_labels